Experienced Springfield Personal Injury Attorneys Ready To Help You

 The second reason to contact a physician immediately is to document the injuries you sustained in the accident.
 The insurance company will do anything that it can to pay you less than your claim is worth, and one way that they do this is by saying that your injuries were not a result of the accident.
 If you wait to see a medical doctor until weeks after the accident, you are giving the insurance company a basis to claim that you received your injuries sometime between the accident and your first doctor’s appointment.
 And the challenging part is, it would be tough for you to prove otherwise.

-For more information regarding these or any other questions please get in touch with our very skillful and seasoned Springfield personal injury lawyer.
+For more information regarding these or any other questions please get in touch with our very skillful and seasoned Springfield personal injury attorney.

-You Pay No Legal Fees Unless We Win Your Case
+You Pay No Legal Fees Unless Our Springfield Personal Injury Attorney Wins Your Case

-At Batson Nolan, we operate on a contingency fee basis when it comes to personal injury cases.
-That means no upfront fees and you won’t owe us a dime, ever, unless we win your case.
+At Batson Nolan PLC, our Springfield personal injury attorneys operate on a contingency fee basis when it comes to personal injury cases.
+That means no upfront fees and you won’t owe us a dime unless we win your case.
 The risk of working for nothing doesn’t bother us because we win the vast majority of our personal injury cases.

-Act Quickly – Contact a Springfield Personal Injury Law Firm Today
+Act Quickly—Contact our Springfield Personal Injury Lawyer Today

 In a Tennessee personal injury case, the statute of limitations deadline is always looming.
 In any case, it is always to your advantage to get started as soon as possible after you are injured.
-Call us and talk to a dedicated Springfield personal injury attorney at (615) 382-4420 or contact us online.
+Call us and talk to our dedicated Springfield personal injury attorneys or contact us online.
 Our Springfield office is right across the street from the courthouse.
-We have been serving Springfield for years.
+Our Springfield injury attorneys have been serving Springfield for years.
 Our former clients hail from Black Patch, Barren Plains, Lakeside Estates, Saddlebrook, and elsewhere in town.